Tag: life

 Psalm 88; Leviticus 21:1–15; 2 Corinthians 8:16–24

-Relations and are some of the biggest variables in existence.
-One child may sacrifice everything to take care of their parent.
+Relations and relationships are some of the biggest variables in existence.
+One child may everything to take care of their parent.
 Another child may do nothing at all.
-The driver of the car in front of you may money to a panhandler, and you may not (a description, not a judgment).
+The driver of the car in front of you may give to a panhandler, and you may not (a description, not a judgment).

 For early and non-Western cultures, the family was a critical .
 Not having a family was risky.
 The family was what defined and supported you.
 Unless that is, you were the High Priest of Israel.